-Supply Chain Management is a growing industry that requires qualified managers.
+Logistics and Transportation Management is a growing industry that requires qualified managers.
 Graduates will be prepared for jobs that use the supply chain of goods and merchandise including manufacturing, transportation, processing orders, warehousing, inventory control, and decision-making.

-The combination of specific business and management combined with specific coursework in supply chain management rounded off with General Education provide a means for entering and succeeding as a manager.
+The combination of specific business and management combined with specific coursework in logistics and transportation management rounded off with General Education provide a means for entering and succeeding as a manager.